-Answer: Actually for Dhaulagiri Trekking is suitable for an experienced trekkers who are able to walk around 4 or 5 hours in a day, with a light weight day pack.
+Answer: Actually for Dhaulagiri Trekking is suitable for experienced trekkers who are able to walk around 4 or 5 hours in a day, with a lightweight day pack.
 We recommend this trek especially for professional trekkers as it is technically difficult.Question: What kind of accommodation can I expect on Dhaulagiri Trekking?

 Answer: We provide you tourist standard accommodation in Kathmandu and Tented accommodation during the trekking routes.
 However we recommend you to take your own sleeping bags if you have one with you otherwise, you may rent it while you are in Kathmandu.Question: What kind of food can I expect in this trek?

-Answer: During the tented camping / lodge basis trekking, our professional cook prepare a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season.Question: What opportunities will I have for shower along Dhaulagiri trekking?
+Answer: During the tented camping/lodge basis trekking, our professional cook prepare a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season.Question: What opportunities will I have for a shower along Dhaulagiri trekking?

-Answer: During the local lodges here will be more chances to charge battery.
-We recommend to you bring extra pair for in case.
+Answer: During the local lodges here will be more chances to charge the battery.
+We recommend you bring an extra pair for in case.
 Remember to bring your adapters!
 An extra battery will be recommended.Question: Is there any communication facilities on around Dhaulagiri trekking short?